Why Thrum Exists

 1. Research.
 You work with an agent to research a problem or feature.
 The agent does all the boring heavy lifting — reading through the codebase, tracing dependencies, understanding the current state of things — and comes back to you with a proposed solution.
 You can chat about it, ask questions, and make changes until you like it.

-3. Document.
-Now you have an agreed-on plan so you tell the agent to break it down into idempotent steps, optimized for making it very organized and parallelizable where possible.
-Then it uses the Beads issue tracker to create Epics and Tasks which are the full record of what to do.
-Then the agent writes a prompt file which you give to a different agent to implement.
-It has all the details needed — the spec is referenced, the Epics and Tasks are talked about, it has directions on how you like it to execute (use sub-agents, make sure test coverage is 80%, run all tests, code review when you are done, etc.).
-Now you can read this if you like, or don't trust the agent yet, and you can see exactly what is going to happen.
+3. Plan.
+Now you have an agreed-on approach, so you tell the agent to turn it into a real plan.
+It investigates the codebase, finds all the dependencies, figures out what will break, and writes a spec.
+Then it breaks the spec down into idempotent steps — organized, parallelizable where possible.
+It uses the Beads issue tracker to create Epics and Tasks, which are the full record of what to do.
+Then the agent writes a prompt file you give to a different agent to implement.
+It has all the details needed — the spec is referenced, the tasks are laid out, it has directions on how you like it to execute (use sub-agents, make sure test coverage is 80%, run all tests, code review when you're done, etc.).
+This is the writing-plans skill.
+You can read the plan, change it, or reject it — you see exactly what's going to happen before any code gets written.

 5. Review and merge.
 Now the code is written and the tests pass and the work is isolated in a worktree on a branch.
 You ask your coordinator agent — probably the one you worked with to research and write the spec and the prompt — to do a code review against the spec and deal with any findings.
 It tells you what it found and usually asks if you want it to fix them.
 When you are satisfied, you tell it to merge and you are done.

 This cycle repeats.
-Research, plan, document, implement, review.
+Research, brainstorm, plan, implement, review.
 You get the speed of parallel agents with the confidence of understanding every change.

 The prompts you write are documentation.
 The issues you create are your audit trail.
 The git history shows exactly what happened.
 Nothing is hidden.